QMSTR/qmstr/doc/content/WIP/validation/_index.md

 * *Package*: A package is a concrete "form of archive" intended for distribution that is created during a build.
 It could be a tarball, a Debian or RPM package, or even a file system overlay that contains only what was packaged.
 For the first implementation, we want to focus specifically on Debian packages and then abstract the concept.
 * *Distribution*: A distribution is a collection of packages.
 The concept is not related to "Linux distribution", but to a software delivery.
 It is a file-like entity, not a process (as in handover).
 * *Software delivery*: A software delivery is the handover and acceptance of a package (or set of packages, a distribution) from a supplier to a customer.
 If *distribution* is imagined as a file, it is also a *package*.
 The concepts are purposefully recursive, so that validation can be applied to both exactly the same way.
 * *Manifest*: A manifest in the context of validation is a SPDX file that that describes exactly one package, including its sub-packages (which are files).
-The manifest for a distribution describes the content of the distribution (the package in the collection).
+The manifest for a distribution describes the content of the distribution (the packages in the collection).
 The elements of the distribution contain or bring their own manifests.

 ## Invoking the QMSTR Validator